-Similar to the baby boom generation, members of generations X & Y have financial priorities that include home ownership, funding college education and saving and investing for retirement.
-Achieving these goals requires a different approach to developing and implementing a financial plan that resonates with generations X & Y.
+Similar to the baby boom generation, members of generations X and Y have financial priorities that include home ownership, funding college education and saving and investing for retirement.
+Achieving these goals requires a different approach to developing and implementing a financial plan that resonates with generations X and Y.

 Born into a complex and fast-changing world

 The pace of change in the world today compared to a generation or two ago can be illustrated by the speed of adoption of new technologies.
 In 2003, Apple launched iTunes1 and after only five months, 10 million songs had been downloaded.
 Just over a year later the total was 200 million songs.
 By February 2010, a period of less than seven years, more than 10 billion songs had been downloaded through iTunes alone.
 Compare this with the relatively stable 400 to 500 million albums (including vinyl, 8-track, cassette and CD formats) sold each year throughout the 1970s and 1980s through all retail channels.2

 While prices on some consumer items are in decline, the cost-of living is increasing